 If you're hoping to get lowlights for your brown hair, the sky is the limit.
 From deep chocolates to rich chestnuts, adding lowlights is a low-commitment way to experiment with all the shades of the brunette spectrum.
 Below, find our favorite inspiration shots.
 Try to target a photo with a similar skin tone (and most importantly, similar hair texture) and bring it in for your next color appointment.

-These lowlights really bring out the bouncy texture of her curls and they look amazing with her brown eyes, too.
+These lowlights emphasize the bouncy texture of her curls and compliment her beautiful brown eyes.

-These near-black lowlights are amazing if you're trying to grow out naturally dark hair without it looking like you missed a salon appointment.
+These two photos are the perfect example of how near-black lowlights are amazing if you're trying to grow out naturally dark hair, yet can't be in the salon 24/7.
 The lighter tips look natural and blend beautifully with the cool, dark lowlights.

-First: we love a good golden hour selfie.
-These lowlights show off that perfectly undone, beachy texture we all try to achieve.
+While this golden-hour selfie is stunning, these lowlights really show off that perfectly undone, beachy texture we keep trying to achieve.

-While these lowlights are more subtle and close to the rest of the hair color, they still add more depth and interest than an all-over color.
-We love how the dark brown plays off her shiny chocolate hair.
+The lowlights pictured are more subtle and close to the rest of the hair color, yet they still add more depth and interest than an all-over color.
+We love how the dark brown plays off her shiny, chocolate hair.

-This look is perfect for people wanting to transition their lighter summer hair to something a little darker for fall.
+This look is perfect for people wanting to transition lighter summer hair to something a little darker for the seasonal change.
 How pretty are these dark lowlights with the lighter caramel-colored strands?